global CommandQuestions regarding this article should be directed to the author at walter@ccnet.com.

 separator between two editor commands in your

-command line.global
+global command line.global marks.

-is essentially the same as
+Using global is essentially the same as

 moving to each marked line manually, then typing in the